Galala Mountain

 and has a colour that varies from creamy to creamy white.

 A study was conducted in 1989 to explore the feasibility of using water from the Red Sea for Galala, with promising results.

-A large construction project in Galala, supported by Abdel Fattah Al-Sisi and investors alike, was underway as of 2018 to build a city to support tourism in the area.
+A large construction project in Galala, supported by President Abdel Fattah Al-Sisi and investors alike, was underway as of 2018 to build a city to support tourism in the area.